OneSparse/OneSparse/README.md

 If you have docker installed, run `./test.sh psql` to build a docker container with postgres:11 and GraphBLAS compiled with debug symbols on.
 This will eventually drop you into a psql interpreter.
-You can run the tests from that point with `\i /tests/test.sql`
+You can run the tests from that point with `\i /tests/test.sql` There are many tests, in general one for each integrated feature.

 # types